Morgan-Griffiths/Udacity_multiplayer/README.md

 The agent is DDPG (Deep Deterministic Policy Gradients) with the following upgrades.

-- Priority Replay Buffer
+- Priority Replay Buffer (With Priority Tree)
 - Soft updates

 Contains the weights of the trained RL bot to solve the problem.
 Graphs indicating the progress of the agent and when it solved the problem.

-The DDPG agent solved the enviroment in 625 steps (Average Reward over the last 100 steps > 0.5).
+The DDPG agent solved the enviroment in 1450 episodes (Average Reward over the last 100 steps > 0.5).
+Which took 20 minutes of actual training time.
+And a maximum reward of 2.8

 ## There are two Environments: